JordanJWSmith/sausage-classifier/README.md

     python train.py --redownload True

 This is useful if you've amended the image search queries.
-These are currently found in the `scrape_dict` object within `generate_dataset()` in `web_scrape.py`.
+These are found in the `image_queries.json` file and can be updated.
-Work will be done to convert this into a separate JSON file to make it easier to edit.

 Currently 20 images are scraped for each query, 15 of which are placed in `train/` and 5 are placed in `valid/`.

+### Inference

+Run the model on one given image and see its prediction by running `inference.py` with a filepath.
+This filepath defaults to `sausage_16.jpg`.

+    python inference.py input/valid/sausage/chosen_image.jpg

+This returns the specified image overlaid with the ground_truth (GT) and model predictions.
+Work will be done to make this look nicer.